 - Set up the ESXi/ESX Virtual Switch configuration to be compatible with these concepts

-Note: For Ether-Channel sample configuration and more detailed information, see Sample configuration of EtherChannel / Link aggregation with ESX/ESXi and Cisco/HP switches (1004048).
+Note: For Ether-Channel sample configuration and more detailed information, see Sample configuration of EtherChannel / Link Aggregation Control Protocol (LACP) with ESXi/ESX and Cisco/HP switches (1004048).

 This describes ESXi/ESX link aggregation: